Business Loan Calculator

-How to use the calculator to save you money
+How to use the business loan calculator to save you money

-The calculator doesn’t only show you how much your business loan will cost you; it can also show you how to reduce the amount you pay.
+The business loan repayment calculator doesn't only show you how much your business loan will cost you; it can also show you how to reduce the amount you pay.
 Here are some ways to use the calculator to see if you can save money: